 As with all theme parks, having a successful visit is often best achieved with a little planning and preparation.
 Knowing the lay of the land and the best tricks, shortcuts, and hacks saves you time and frustration.
 I’m always on the lookout for these little logistical things that make a big difference.
-Here’s what you need to know about mastering Dollywood with kids!

-1. Make Time for Country Fair
+1. Make a Beeline for Country Fair & Wildwood Grove

 2. All Aboard the Dollywood Express!